International frameworks and discussions

-UNDP is helping countries to put the words of the Paris Agreement into action.
-This is particularly important for the design and delivery of NDCs.
-In the lead up to Paris, UNDP was a leading supporter to countries in preparing their Intended NDCs.
+In the lead up to Paris, UNDP was key to providing support to countries for preparing their Intended NDCs.
 We provided technical support and hosted or co-hosted numerous global and regional dialogues that brought governments and partners together to discuss the main elements of NDCs.
-Now, as countries focus on implementing their targets in the NDCs, we are scaling-up our direct technical and financial support on NDCs and related areas in line with our programming under the Green Climate Fund, Global Environment Facility, Adaptation Fund, UN-REDD and other multilateral and bilateral sources.
-We are working closely with our partners, such as the NDC Partnership, to ensure every country has support to achieve their goals.
+As countries focus on implementing and enhancing their NDC targets, we are scaling-up our direct technical and financial support.
+Through the Green Climate Fund, Global Environment Facility, Adaptation Fund, UN-REDD and other multilateral and bilateral sources we support climate programming in over 140 countries to help meet both NDC and SDG targets.

-In addition, as countries in the UNFCCC process continue to discuss the next steps for the Paris Agreement – the “rulebook” of guidance, mechanisms and tools that will help countries to achieve increasingly ambitious targets – UNDP is draws upon its experience to help countries design a system that is effective, efficient and equitable.
-UNDP provides technical support to delegations, negotiating groups and other stakeholders to identify and advocate for their priorities and provides a network of experts that countries can draw upon for support.
-This way, all countries – not only those with large and well-funded delegations – can ensure they have the technical, financial and capacity building resources they need to reduce emissions and increase their resilience to the impacts of climate change.
+UNDP provides technical support to delegations, negotiating groups and other stakeholders to identify and advocate their priorities, offering access to a network of experts that countries can draw upon for support.
+All countries – not only those with large and well-funded delegations – are eligible to access the technical, financial and capacity-building resources they need to reduce emissions and increase their resilience to the impacts of climate change.

 UNDP works with 50 countries on designing and setting up the necessary systems and capacities to implement current NDCs.